-The funding is initiated for capital works that fall outside of the scope of other capital works programs offered by the Department of Education, Training and Employment (DETE).
+The funding is initiated for capital works that fall outside of the scope of other capital works programs offered by the Department of Education.

 The SSS Scheme is supportive of innovative infrastructure projects.

 All Queensland state schools (including state primary, high, middle, special education and distance education schools) or organisations within a state school's community are eligible to seek funding to initiate projects of $50,000 and above under the SSS Scheme.
 This includes Parents and Citizens' Associations, local councils and local sporting or community organisations.

 Please refer to the Program Guideline for examples of eligible projects.

 A total budget of $5 million is offered annually.
 Applications close early November of the prior year with program approval in June the following year.